 The A-Ha Moments of Data Visualization: The Chord

 Data visualization is what makes you realize connection that have somehow eluded your knowledge discovery journey.
 This is what Wordlift’s Chord does.
 The Chord widget is directly related to the way you link your posts with other posts and with entities.
 It is a beautiful way to present your readers with a quick overview of related understandings and further discovery options.

 The Chord is also a way for you to see your writings structured and interconnected.
 Thus it gives you a vantage point to broader understanding of the domain you are travelling across in search for meaning and shared understanding.

 Last Words: Let’s Coddiwomple!

 It’s only when text marries the idea of being tagged, marked up and properly presented to search engines to be recognized and understood, that it will become truly brand new and start living the life it was meant to live – forever entering an indefinite number of relations that are easily traceable (and hence useful and valuable).
 (The Brave New Text)

 Knowing and feeling that the automagical combination of words and Linked Data will work wonders for both content creators and consumers, I have been passionately and patiently waiting for a tool like WordLift.
 A tool that would let anyone, with as little technical background and effort add Linked Data to their content.

 I see benefits everywhere.
 But don’t get me wrong, WordLift is not for everybody.
 It is for those who want to write and create through building networks of concepts; for those who are ready to go the extra mile of reframing their idea of content ideation, creation, planning and organization.
 For those ready to write and live the brave new text, for the bold and brave content writers and creators who are ready to coddiwomple across webs of meanings.

-Call to Adventure: Stay tuned for my interview Conceptual Sideways with Andrea Volpini of Wordlift.
+Call to Adventure: Check my interview Semantic Web Sideways with Andrea Volpini of Wordlift.